Types of LSDs explained

 Porsche 2.4mm Clutch: This is a very bad idea.
 These discs are oversize and can cause damage to the top cap.
 The BMW LSDs are designed to have 2.0mm discs, and are built accordingly.
 If you increase the stack height by 0.8mm bad things will happen.

+Often referred to as limited slip differentials or LSDs, when they are not.
 These are made by MFactory, Eaton, Quaife, Zexel, Wavetrac and others.
 The internal designs are all similar, save for a few minor differences.
-They bias torque mechanically, smoothly, and with good predictable lockup.
+They bias torque mechanically, smoothly, and with good predictable lockup when driving conditions are favourable.
 If one wheel loses traction though, all lockup may be lost and excessive wheelspin may occur.
 Maintanence is minimal.
 Oil changes are typically all that is required.
-Diff Lab stocks MFactory helical units and they are a good thing.
-Diff Lab stocks Zexel Torsen units occasionally.
-They are in short supply.
-Despite their limitations they are a great LSD option which is quiet, smooth and requires little maintenance.
-They are OEM equipment in lots of vehicles for a good reason: they work well and last forever.
-They also handle lots of torque and offer good longevity.
-Customer satisfaction with helical units is very good for road applications.
+Diff Lab stocks MFactory and Wavetrac helical units and they are good performers with lifetime warranties.
+Diff Lab stocks used Zexel Torsen units to suit BMWs occasionally.
+Despite their limitations they are a great option which is quiet, smooth and requires little maintenance.
+They are OEM equipment in lots of vehicles for a good reason: they work well and offer good longevity.
+They also handle lots of torque and shock loads.
+Customer satisfaction with helical units is very good for mild road applications.
 Most find that a MFactory or Wavetrac helical gives much more control on the road, with standard vehicles.
-Modified vehicles would benefit from a clutch type unit.
-Race vehicles should only consider a clutch type.
+Modified vehicles would benefit from a clutch type limited slip unit from OS Giken or MFactory.
+Race vehicles should only consider a clutch type LSD.
 There are no helical LSDs suitable for a BMW in a race environment, save for the Mini.